97.3%

 “Come on,” he said.
 “Let me show you what we’ve built.”

-Steven followed him through the revolving doors into a lobby that belonged in a museum—marble floors, a water feature, ceiling three stories high.
-A receptionist who smiled at Armond like he owned the place.
+Steven followed him through the revolving doors into a lobby that belonged in a museum—marble floors, a water feature, ceiling three stories high, a receptionist who smiled at Armond like he owned the place.
+He probably did.

 They walked to the elevators.
 Armond pressed a button.
 The doors opened immediately, like they’d been waiting.